 Michelle Lewis is a three-year-old child who attends your program.
-She has an ear infection and gets an antibiotic called amoxicillin, given every day at 2PM for two weeks.
-Her mother gave you a medicine cup to use when giving the medication.
+Michelle has an ear infection and gets an antibiotic called amoxicillin, given every day at 2PM for two weeks.
+Michelle's parent gave you a medicine cup to use when giving the medication.